-If you are a small or medium sized company that is looking for growth, it is time for you to hire a web marketing agency.
+If you are a small or medium sized company that is looking for growth, it is time for you to look into your local advertising agencies Los Angeles and find the right agency for you.
 While marketing agencies across the globe have various models of working, customers are often baffled about the way to work with a marketing agency.
 How to Work with an Marketing Agency? – Lets try to understand.

 Pricing Models of Marketing Agencies:

 The most important reason for a company to outsource their marketing efforts is to decrease the costs and the second one is to increase efficiency.
 Hence, pricing models adapted become an important factor.

 Charging an Hourly Rate

 Charging by the hour is the original method advertising agencies used with their clients.
 The agency to charges a fixed hourly price and keeps track of the amount of work-ours required to complete the project.
 The profit is built into the hourly rate, and the client is usually charged after the work has been completed.
 Another variation may be that the agency quotes a certain number hours and the client pays them in advance with overages invoiced after the project is completed.

 For example, if the agency’s rate is $50/hr, and a project takes 100 hours, the overall cost will be $50/hr x 100 = $5000.

 Hourly pricing has become less common with modern advertising and marketing agencies.

 Another traditional method of charging clients involves the agencies receiving a fixed percentage of the money the client spends on media as a fee.
 This is called the “Agency Discount” which averages 15% of the media budget and is essentially a commission.
 These are popular among Agency dashboard.

 For example, if the client wishes to spend $10,000 on a radio campaign, and the agency discount is 15%, then the radio station charges $8500 and the agency keeps $1500 as commission.